Phone numbers

 • Equine assisted psychotherapy

-These types of group therapies can help people to express their feelings through role play.
+These types of group therapy can help people to express their feelings through role play.
 This more imaginative form of therapy is often used to treat addictions.

 What does typical group therapy look like?

-Group therapy sessions usually consist of between 6 – 12 patients and are facilitated by a therapist and a co-therapist.
-Each session typically lasts for between one and a half, to two and a half hours, with a break in the middle.
+Group therapy sessions usually consist of between 6 to 12 people and are facilitated by a therapist and a co-therapist.
+Each session typically lasts for between 1 and a half, to 2 and a half hours, with a break in the middle.

-The frequency, number of sessions and the type of therapy that is used within a group therapy programme, depends on the mental health problems that you are struggling with, as well as your unique needs and requirements.
+The frequency, number of sessions and the type of therapy that's used within a group therapy programme, depends on the mental health problems that you're struggling with, as well as your unique needs.

-Therapy groups may be 'open', in which patients enter at any time.
-They can also be 'closed', where a set number of people are entered for group therapy and no other members can be added to the group without the agreement of group members.
+Therapy groups may be 'open', meaning that people can enter at any time.
+They can also be 'closed', meaning that a set number of people enter the group therapy and no other members can be added to the group without the agreement of group members.

 Private group therapy at Priory